go-orb/go-orb/README.md

     quorum: false
 ```

-These 2 config's with different options will both work, we first parse that config, get the "plugin" from it and pass a `map[any]any` with all config data to the plugin.
+These 2 config's with different options will both work, we first parse the config, get the "plugin" from it and pass a `map[any]any` with all config data to the plugin.

 Both work with a single binary. :)